microlinkhq/www/src/pages/docs/api/parameters/meta.md

 Doing that you can speed up response timing for those cases you are not interested in consuming the metadata, like [screenshot](/docs/api/parameters/screenshot) or [video](/docs/api/parameters/video).

-This will be reflected at `x-fetch-mode` response header whose value should be `skipped`.
+This will be reflected at `x-fetch-mode` response header whose value should be <Type children="'skipped'"/>.

 <MultiCodeEditor languages={{
   Shell: `curl -I -s -X GET https://api.microlink.io?url=https://microlink.io&meta=false&screenshot | grep -i "x-fetch-mode"`,